 April 01, 2021

 With 221 shareholders, the group has already had a turnover of 21.5lakh and members are benefiting via more prosperous farming enterprises.

-Ambuja Cement Foundation has enabled the establishment of 15 FPOs, 3 Cooperatives and 5 Women Federations which are all harnessing the power of collective bargaining, to either reduce costs of bulk input purchases, or to collectively market their produce.
+Ambuja Foundation has enabled the establishment of 15 FPOs, 3 Cooperatives and 5 Women Federations which are all harnessing the power of collective bargaining, to either reduce costs of bulk input purchases, or to collectively market their produce.
 As a result 2.1lakh farmers are today prospering!

+April 01, 2021